patternfly/patternfly-3/README.md

     npm install

-This will install all necessary development packages into `node_modules/`.
+Since Patternfly is shrink wrapped, npm 3 will install all necessary development packages into `node_modules/patternfly/node_modules`.
 At this point, the gruntjs tasks are available for use such as starting a local development server or building the master CSS file.

+If you prefer a flat dependency structure, you can define your own dependencies explicitly.
+That will flatten out the node_modules structure and place dependencies in the root node_modules directory.

 Additionally you may need to install the grunt command line utility.
 To do this run: